 The citation distribution across five million AI papers follows an extreme power law.
 48.9% of all papers have received zero citations.
 Only 2,475 papers (0.05%) have exceeded 1,000 citations.
 The median paper in this AI corpus has zero citations.

-The most-cited paper is ResNet with 221,202 citations, approximately 1.9x the next entry.
-The top-cited papers share a common characteristic: they are all reusable building blocks (ResNet, Adam optimizer, AlexNet, VGGNet, XGBoost).
-Papers that provide infrastructure accumulate orders of magnitude more citations than application-specific work, because every downstream paper that builds on the tool cites the original, regardless of application domain.
+The most-cited paper in this pull is ResNet (He et al., 2015/2016) with 221,202 OpenAlex citations as of 12 June 2026, about 1.9x the next entry.
+Citation totals move.
+This is a snapshot.
+The top-cited papers share a common characteristic.
+They are reusable building blocks (ResNet, Adam, AlexNet, VGGNet, XGBoost).
+Infrastructure accumulates citations because every downstream paper that uses the tool cites the original.

 Open Access Dominance